-Kâmpôt black pepper has an excellent length in the mouth combined with freshness.
-Resinous nose, raw cocoa, floral eucalyptus.
+Kâmpôt black pepper has an excellent length in the mouth associated with freshness.
+Resinous nose, Raw Cocoa, Floral Eucalyptus.
 Discover an exceptional black pepper for its organoleptic qualities, its rarity, its production conditions and its history!

-Pairings in the kitchen: Red meat, fatty fish, sauces, vegetables, cold cuts, cottage cheese, fruity or chocolate desserts.
+Pairings in the kitchen: Red meat, fatty fish, sauces, vegetables, fromage blanc, fruity dessert.

 Warning: Last items in stock!

 The cultivation of this pepper is protected by a PGI.
-In order to keep their PGI (Protected Geographical Indication) classification, the pepper plants must be spaced 180 cm apart.
-This allows them to develop harmoniously.
+In order to keep their PGI (Protected Geographical Indication) classification, the pepper trees must be spaced 180 cm apart.
+They can thus develop harmoniously.